dmurvihill/motion-sdk/docs/markdown/motion-sdk.closedreason.md

 </td><td>

-Brief, developer-readable explanation for the closure
+Brief, developer-readable explanation for the closure.

 </td></tr>